tijptjik/NarrowEclipse/story.md

 |:----------------------:|:----------------------:|:--------------------:|:---------------:|:-----------------------:|
 |      Matt Nodurft      |       Showzu Hare      |     [Arkanian][5]    |    Vesper V     |      Vesper Academy     |

-On Vesper V, Chief Scientist Showzu Hare is in the final stages of developing

-BR Tech allows anyone to cast a volumetric avatar which is almost indistinguishable from an actual person.
-The innovation under development on Vesper V is a scanner which would allow the Acolytes to extract avatars from anyone they managed to scan
+High above the teeming surface of Vesper V, Chief Scientist Showzu Hare has set up his secret lab in an orbital station.
+Showzu is in the final stages of developing a technology which will make cloning look like feeble child's play. _Biomorph Resonator Technology_ has been around for a decade, but the volutars (volumetric avatars) it casts are based on canned models with templated mannerism and behaviour.
+Showzu's breakthrough is the development of a complimentary _Axon Terminal Scanner System_ (ATTS).
+The scanner works by lingering just beyond a subject's surface, tapping into their Axon Terminals and extracing the physical personality locked in their muscle's memory.

+Showzu is initially livid that his BRATSS setup is being taken.
+It's operation still has many shortcomings.
+If an ATSS scan doesn't go deep enough, the scan comes back incomplete and volutars are initialised with jerky and loopy mannerism extracts.
+When a scan goes _too deep_, it's much worse.
+The ATSS then taps into the subject's _cranial_ nerves, extracting episodic memories and character traits which corrupt the volutar's ability to be controlled.

+As a rational man, Showzu never took pride in his lab coat's Vesper emblem.
+He's long contemplated whether his ATSS reseach had a destiny beyond the Vesper Academy.
+Showzu is now cautiously optimisic the Pharosi Network is his big chance to be in league with the other great minds of his time.
+The Acolytes of the Narrow Eclipse in turn, are counting on the BRATSS impersonation tech to execute their coup.
+They've been scheming to gain the trust of the Resistance and the First Order leadership.
+The former are now within reach, while Supreme Leader Snoke has thus far evaded ensnarement.
+BRATSS will give them the ultimate cloak of deceit, putting them within earshot of ending the war.

+### Role Play Notes

+* **CHOICE EVENT** The Alexandria Crew will provide Metajj Vos with two options:
-1. Steal the technology without asking for it
+    1. Steal the technology without asking for it.
-    - XXX Runs out after the Pharosi and confronts them, eventually losing the skirmish.
+        * Showzu runs out after the Pharosi and confronts them.
-    - The Pharosi are now known as thieves.
+        * Showzu will not join the Alexandria, though his volutar will.
-    - Damanged BR Tech cannot be repaired.
+        * Damaged volutars cannot be repaired.
-1. Pursuade that BR Tech needs to be tested under real world circumstances to confirm it works.
+    2. Pursuade Showzu Hare that his BRATTS needs to be field tested, and the Vesper Academy's funding will pale in comparison to the resources the Pharosi will put at Showzu's disposal.
-    - The BR Tech is tested on Tremmil Losi.
+        * The BRATTS Tech is tested on Tremmil Losi, but the scan is too shallow.
-    - The Pharosi aqcuire the tech, and XXX joins the Party.
+        * Showzu joins the Alexandria crew
+        * Showzu can repair damaged volutars
+* In both choice event outcomes, Showzu Hare elaborates on the miracle of BRATTS.
+* BRATTS allows Metajj Vos to pick up all the people she encounters on her missions throughout the galaxy.
+Instead of having to convince the physical person to join their quest - potentially exposing the hidden nature of the Pharosi Network - Metajj can simply scan them and have their volutars come aboard the Alexandria.
+* This opens up the possibility of using volutars on future quests - the crew on the Alexandria can instruct the volutars, but due to the prototype status of the ATSS the volutars may not always behave as expected.
+If Showzu joins the crew, he can attempt to fix these inconsistencies.

 ## Spice Mines of Kessel